mixpanel/docs/pages/docs/migration/google-analytics.md

 To backfill data, we recommend:
 - If you have a CDP, this should be straightforward
     - Utilize the CDPs backfilling feature, like [Segment Replay](https://segment.com/docs/guides/what-is-replay/), to re-send historical data to Mixpanel
 - If your data is stored in GA4, leverage [Mixpanel Warehouse Connector](https://docs.mixpanel.com/docs/tracking-methods/data-warehouse/overview) to import the data into Mixpanel.
-Below we outline steps for the migration.
+Below we outline steps for the migration process.

 #### Syncing GA4 data to Google BigQuery